elliot42/sleepybot/README.md

 2. Login: `firebase login`
 2. Get permissions on the Firebase to the project (ask Elliot)

-# Changing the code
+# Developing the code

 - The primary server functions (respond to requests) live in `index.js`
 - The homepage lives in `index.html`
+- To start a local development server run `firebase server`
+- Then direct your browser to `http://localhost:5000`

 # Deploy

-To deploy the project run `firebase deploy`
+To deploy the project to the web run `firebase deploy`

 # Loading the app